How to Identify a Load Bearing Wall

 Use the following steps to identify a load bearing wall:

 Finding load bearing walls is not always an easy task.
 It all depends on the shape of the house, its size and the number of floors it has.
-With these clues, it is possible to recognize whether a wall is load bearing or not.
+Without having the plans of the house on hand, it is not always easy to recognize whether or not a wall is load bearing.
+However, there are some clues that may indicate that there is a good chance that this is the case.

 First step: hitting the wall.
-Knock (lightly) on the surface of the wall.
+However weird this may seem, you should knock (lightly) on the surface of the wall.
 If the noise you hear sounds hollow, chances are likely that you have yourself a regular wall.
 However, if the noise is muffled or dull, it might be a load bearing wall.

-Another giveaway clue: the thickness of the wall.
-Load bearing walls are thicker than other types of partitions.
+This is another good clue.
+Load bearing walls are usually thicker than other types of partitions.
 They have a minimum width of 15 cm.

 Climb up to the attic.
 If the wall is located directly under the attic, you can go up there to study the positions of the beams and joists.
 Load bearing walls cross roof beams in a perpendicular direction.
 Using this technique, you’ll get a better idea of the location of the load bearing walls in your house.